bernardjhuang/gamerunnersnews/_posts/2014-10-21-calculating-optimum-stat-ratios-2.md

 We are now just short on AD and Attack Speed.
 Our next best option, since we haven't boughten a boot, would be Trinity Force since it provides a speed boost.
 Trinity Force's spellblade passive and +30 AD will help us hit our AD quota.
 We hit just over max Attack Speed, but it is okay since the opposing team probably has Randuin's Omen and Frozen Heart.

-Path 2: Let's focus more on sustain this time.
+**Path 2:** Let's focus more on sustain this time.
 We can buy Blade of the Ruined King.
 This item provides so much damage output that it fulfills our AD need.
 It's passive helps us stick onto targets.
 It provides Life Steal which will synergize well with Spirit Visage.
 It also brings us to 215 Attack Speed which is pretty much all we need.

 We then just need Health, Armor, and Magic Resist.
 Let's replace Randuin's Omen with a Frozen Heart for the 20% Cooldown Reduction and massive Armor boost.
 The 20% Cooldown Reduction will help Warwick spam his Hungering Strike more often.
 Let's next buy a Warmog's Armor for all the Health we need, and a nice Health Regeneration that synergizes well with Spirit Visage.
 Let's then purchase a Wit's End to boost our Magic Resist.
 We will hit 265 Attack Speed, but it's okay since the opponent team probably has Frozen Heart and Randuin's Omen.
 Our next option is a Mercurial's Tread or Trinity Force for our speed needs.
 The only stat we are missing would then be Magic Resist.
 We could replace Warmog's Armor with a Guardian Angel.
 Or we can adjust the Rune Page a bit to fit in the remaining Magic Resist as well.

 As we can see, matching our Item Build, Rune Page, and  Masteries with a Champion in accordance to optimum stat ratios takes some planning.
 There is definitely a lot of ways to achieve these ratios.
-I simply only listed 2 items build for Warwick, but I'm sure you have the creativity to invent a new one!
+I simply only listed 2 items build for Warwick, but I'm sure you have the creativity to invent a new one! g